 In front of Sleeping Beauty’s Castle

-This is easily the most popular spot to watch the fireworks show and will easily be the most popular.
-If you want to watch the fireworks show from in front of the castle, you need to prepare yourself to arrive at least three hours prior to the show on the 4th of the July to get a good spot.
-It’s a long wait but it is worth it.
+This is easily the most popular spot to watch the fireworks show from.
+If you want to watch the fireworks show from in front of the castle, you need to prepare yourself to arrive at least three hours prior to the show on the 4th of July to get a good spot.
+It’s a long wait, but can be worth it if you want a good view for the projections on the castle.
 You will get the full experience of the show with the projections on the castle and seeing the fireworks go off directly behind the castle.
 There’s a reason this is the most popular spot- it really is the best!

 Main Street, U.S.A.

-You can find a good spot to watch the fireworks from anywhere on Main Street and the projects will play on all the storefronts.
+You can find a good spot to watch the fireworks from anywhere on Main Street, and the projections will play on all the storefronts.
 This is also an easy place to grab a spot that doesn’t require nearly the same amount of advance lining up that the castle does.
-Cast members will rope off certain areas to keep the traffic moving so make sure you’re not saving a spot in one of these areas.
+Cast members will rope off certain areas to keep the traffic moving, so make sure you’re not saving a spot in one of these areas.
 I’d say you can grab a spot an hour before the show or less in this area.

 In front of “it’s a small world”